yihui/litedown/README.md

 R Markdown documents need to be knitted to Markdown before being rendered to a target output format.
-The function `litedown::fuse()` plays a role similar to `knitr::knit()`.
-It fuses program code with narratives, i.e., it executes all code in the source document and interweaves results with narratives in the output document.
+The function `litedown::fuse()` plays a role similar to `knitr::knit()` and `rmarkdown::render()`.
+It fuses program code with narratives, i.e., it executes code in the source document and interweaves results with narratives in the output document.

 ## Scope